NCAS-CMS/cf-python/docs/source/aggregation_rules.rst

 .. admonition:: Pair of matching axes

-   A pair of matching axes is a domain axis from each field cor domain onstruct chosen such that the two domain axes have associated coordinate constructs that are all matching pairs.
+   A pair of matching axes is a domain axis from each field or domain construct chosen such that the two domain axes have associated coordinate constructs that are all matching pairs.

 * Each domain axis in one field or domain construct forms a pair of